bernhard-42/bd_animation/README.md

 ![disk arm animated](./examples/disk_arm_uncentered_animated.gif)

-This is clearly not what we want.
+This is clearly not what we want, the arm doesn't rotate around the center of the hole.

+This is because the animation system of threejs does not care about build123d joints or so.
+It simply rotates the object around its location.
 In this case, we wrap the arm into an `AnimationGroup` and relocate it:

 ```python
 slot = extrude(Pos(d, 0, 0) * SlotCenterToCenter(2 * r, 2 * pr), t, both=True)